cnio-bu/bollito/README.md

 This step consists in combining all the sample's Seurat objects which come from the single-cell QC step.
 No normalization is performed in this step, since the merged object will be used as input in the normalization step.

-To enable this step, the following parameter needs to be adjusted via the configuration file:
+To enable this step, the user just need to set the "enabled" parameter to TRUE in the configuration file.
-* Set *perform* to *TRUE*.

 #### 4.c.
 Integration.